emilxf-0/Portfolio/README.md

 Flesh and Stone is a super stylized hack n slash game in the vein of DMC and God of War.
 We wanted to do something that had the same speedy feel like Doom but that heavily incorporates melee combat.

-### My contributions
+### My contribution

 **Combat system**

 I was responsible for making combat feel crunchy, impactful and intuitive.
 That meant setting up key bindings and blue prints that handled both singular attacks and combos.
-I worked extensively with timing and gracefully add interactivity to the animation made by the animator.
+I worked extensively with timing and to gracefully add interactivity to the animations made by the animator.

 **Project management**